 This is a bit of a con.
 HD 1080P and HD 1080N sound pretty similar but they are very different.
 HD 1080P is 1920 by 1080 pixels or 2.1 megapixels.
 1080N on the other hand is only 1080 by 960 pixels or 1 megapixel.
 Don't get caught out.

-Throwing pixels at wide angle cameras is like trying to heat your home with the doors and windows wide open - you will never win.
-HD1080P is high enough resolution to get great images if the cameras are zoomed in properly.
+Throwing pixels at wide-angle cameras is like trying to heat your home with the doors and windows wide open - you will never win.
+HD1080P is a high enough resolution to get great images if the cameras are zoomed in properly.
 4MP halves your storage time but only gives you a 40% "improvement" in the image.
 4K theoretically doubles the quality of the image but needs 8x more hard drive space.
-21 days rolling footage at HD 1080P suddenly becomes a mere 2.6 days in 4K.
-Not only that but if you use wide angle cameras you will rapidly get lower resolution images as you move away from the camera!
+21 days of rolling footage at HD 1080P suddenly becomes a mere 2.6 days in 4K.
+Not only that but if you use wide-angle cameras you will rapidly get lower-resolution images as you move away from the camera!

 These images show the difference between the CIF and D1 resolutions.